brujoand/blog.brujordet.no/content/post/homelab/replacing_my_doorbell.md

 almost completely sealed of from both my network and the internet using a VLAN.
 Only my kubernetes cluster can reach them, and nobody else.

-When I initially set these cameras up I tested a lot of different tools to capture and save video.
-In no particular order these were my findings:
+When I initially set these cameras up I looked for a tool to capture and save video.

-  - Blue Iris
-    - Seems to be good software
-    - lots of features, even object detection
-    - But it requires a standalone Windows box, which I don't want to run
-  - Zoneminder
-    - Seems like decent software
-    - Again full of features, but often plugin based
-    - Felt a bit clunky to both run and configure
-    - Very active community
-    - But this is also a monolith and doesn't fit well in my kubernetes cluster
-  - MotionEye:
-    - Frontend for 'Motion'
-    - Nice and small compared to the others
-    - I almost went for this one

-There were a huge number of other options, many free, some with restrictions and even more paid solutions.
+There were a huge number of options, many free, some with usage restrictions and even more paid solutions.
 But what I did notice was that they were all pretty much doing the same thing.
 Transcoding using GPU, some type of motion dectection, and many of them where now starting to do object detection using the